edjroz/solucionado/README.md

 TO-DO
 =====
+- Define posting and commenting rules.
-- Landing page to describe the project
+- Landing page to describe the project.
-- Web app
+- Web app.
 - Android/iOS mobile apps for easy voter access and follow topics.
 - Bring down the system (for we shall no longer be part of the personal agenda of those in charge) and many other things.